 Adding humor isn’t everybody’s cup of tea.
 If you can, don’t miss chance.
 People stay and stick to something which is different from rest of the world.
 See if you can make your bio worth their while.
 Check this creative about me page I personally loved – http://odds-and-ends.net/about/index.html

 You can give a company timeline highlighting relevant milestones and even share team member profiles to help people trust you and your business.
 Keep it simple though because no one wants to read about your life story from birth.
-You can also take advantage of multimedia content – a couple videos and a few images of your behind the business scenes will help personalize your page and create a better impact on your readers.
-Check this beautiful example – http://www.vanityclaire.com/#home”
+You can also take advantage of multimedia content – a couple videos and a few images of your behind the business scenes will help personalize your about me page and create a better impact on your readers.
+Check this out.
+This is one of the simplest and beautiful about me page examples I found. – http://www.vanityclaire.com/#home”

-You cannot write a highly connecting and convince bio unless you know who you’re writing for.
-Your page should establish credibility, and that’s possible only when you put your readers above everything else.
-I loved this piece by Jacob Mcmillen on writing a rich about page for different audiences
+You cannot write a highly connecting, convincing and professional bio unless you know who you’re writing for.
+Your about me page should establish credibility, and that’s possible only when you put your readers above everything else.
+I loved this piece by Jacob Mcmillen on writing a rich about me page for different audiences

-Okay, now that you know what you should do to make your page look interesting and effective, but it is equally important to understand what you should not be doing while writing the corporate about page.
+Okay, now that you know what you should do to make your about me page look interesting and effective, but it is equally important to understand what you should not be doing while writing the corporate about us page.

 • Avoid Padding: You don’t have to use bombastic words or flowery language to make your bio read great.
 It may increase the word count, but it will lose its substance.
 It is a good idea to avoid hyperbole as well.
 A 4-paragraph page is usually enough to tell it all to your readers.
 Don’t stretch it unnecessarily by sharing your childhood nicknames, stories, favorite foods or something that’s not directly related to your industry or blog.